 Originally known as the Pa 49 Payen Delta Jet and later named ‘Katy’ after his daughter, the Pa 49 was essentially a scaled-down version of the Pa.48/3 Mars and was extremely small with a length of just 5.10 meters and a height of 2.50 meters.

-Instead of having a mix of different surfaces like its predecessor, the Pa 49 was built entirely out of wood, while its wings had a sweep angle on the leading edge of 55 degrees, a trailing edge of 27 degrees, were controlled by outboard ailerons and elevators situated in the inner segment and were blended into the fuselage.
+Instead of having a mix of different surfaces like its predecessor, the Pa 49 was built entirely out of wood, while its wings had a sweep angle on the leading edge of 55 degrees, a trailing edge of 27 degrees, and were controlled by outboard ailerons and elevators situated in the inner segment that were blended into the fuselage.

 Read More: VZ-9AV Avrocar – Mach 4 Flying Saucer